GadgetAngel/Voron2.4_My_Build_Log/README.md

 If you are looking for 3D CAD models for the different Voron Build plates you can find them at https://github.com/lecktor/Voron-V2.4

 I created a 3D CAD model for the Mandala Rose Works's MIC6 Build plate for the 250mm build.
-You can find it at xxx.
+You can find it at https://github.com/GadgetAngel/Voron2.4_My_Build_Log/tree/main/CAD/Under_Heated_Bed.

 ## How I Calculated the Power Requirements for my Voron 2.4 Build: